Peabo83/Valheim-server-web-GUI-Simple/README.md

 1) Follow Nimdy's instuctions for setting up and configuring your Valheim server ( https://github.com/Nimdy/Dedicated_Valheim_Server_Script#readme )

-If you did not, enable HTTP when creating the VM you will need to enable it.
+If you did not enable HTTP when creating the VM you will need to enable it.

 Per the GCP help file: https://cloud.google.com/vpc/docs/special-configurations
 ```